 Rule 14 of the Federal Rules of Civil Procedure allows a defending party, without court permission, to serve a third-party complaint on a party "who is or may be liable to it for all or part of the claim against it."
 The standard timing rule is that the defending party may file a third-party complaint "within 14 days after serving its original answer" without needing leave of court.
 After that 14-day window, leave of court is required.

 This structure differs from the AVOID Act in two important ways.
 First, the threshold to bring the third-party claim is permissive within the initial window: a defendant may implead within 14 days as of right.
 Second, after 14 days, Rule 14 does not impose a hard deadline.
-A defendant who needs leave of court to file a third-party complaint must show that the request is timely given the circumstances of the case, but there is no equivalent of the AVOID Act's 60-day or 90-day hard cutoffs, no note-of-issue bar, and no 12-month hard cap.
+A defendant who needs leave of court to file a third-party complaint must show that the request is timely given the circumstances of the case, but there is no equivalent of the AVOID Act's 90-day cutoff, no note-of-issue bar, and no fixed outer limit.

 When does the AVOID Act apply vs. when does Rule 14 apply?